First there were AI chatbots. Now AI assistants can order Ubers and book vacations

 To work, the Rabbit R1 has to be connected to Wi-Fi, but there is also a SIM card slot, in case people want to buy a separate data plan just for the gadget.

-When asked why anyone would want to carry around a separate device just to do something your smartphone could do in 30 seconds, Rabbit spokesman Ryan Fenwick argued that using apps to place orders and make requests all day takes longer than we might imagine.
+When asked why anyone would want to carry around a separate device just to do something your smartphone could do in 30 seconds, Rabbit CEO Lyu argued that using apps to place orders and make requests all day takes longer than we might imagine.

 Is this device necessary?